 Flood resilient construction uses methods and materials that reduce the impact from a flood, ensuring that structural integrity is maintained, and the drying out and cleaning required, following inundation and before reoccupation, is minimised.

 14.2.1 Finished Floor Levels

-The average ground level of site is 36.63mAOD.
+The average ground level at the proposed extension on site is 36.50 mAOD.